statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 The seminar is held on a monthly basis every second thursday of the month and starts at [16:30 CEST](https://www.thetimezoneconverter.com/?t=16%3A30%20pm&tz=Warsaw&).

+See [Previous Talks](/previous-talks) for a list of previous talks.

 ### Zoom Link

 <https://lu-se.zoom.us/j/65067339175>